 Temperature: The growth, physiology, and enzyme activity of microorganisms are strongly influenced by temperature.
 As shown in Figure 7, the enzyme activity increased as temperature increases from 20 °C to 30 °C. With further increase in temperature till 40 °C, enzyme activity decreased.
 Highest enzyme activity at 30 °C suggests its mesophilic nature also reported 30 °C as optimum production temperature for CDH activity in Tramitomycetes clypeatus (Saha et al. 2008).
 This effect is due to the fact that at lower temperatures, substrate and product diffusion across the fungal cell is very less hence lowering the enzyme production.
-At elevated temperatures, the enzyme production declines due to its thermal denaturation (Dutt and Kumar, 2014; Lugani et al. 2015).
+At elevated temperatures, the enzyme production (Dutt and Kumar, 2014; Lugani et al. 2015).